Installation

 volumes:

-# Mount the Docker socket (read-only for security)
+# Mount the Docker socket for container management

 # Mount SSH keys if you use ssh:// hosts